SeanBailey15/ProPulse/README.md

 - Fix a pesky bug with the logo after submitting forms 😒

 And that is just off the top of my head!

+I also plan to write separate documentation for the backend API, but I've got a deadline! 🤣

 ## Thank You